Obmutescence/obmutescence.github.io/README.md

 Yes, you can fork this repo.
 Please give me proper credit by linking back to [brittanychiang.com](https://brittanychiang.com).
 Thanks!

-## ðŸ›  Installation & Set Up
+## ?›  Installation & Set Up

 1. Install the Gatsby CLI

    ```sh
    npm install -g gatsby-cli
    ```

 2. Install and use the correct version of Node using [NVM](https://github.com/nvm-sh/nvm)

    ```sh
    nvm install
    ```

 3. Install dependencies

    ```sh
    yarn
    ```

 4. Start the development server

    ```sh
    npm start
    ```

-## ðŸš€ Building and Running for Production
+## ?š€ Building and Running for Production

 1. Generate a full static production build

    ```sh
    npm run build
    ```

-1. Preview the site as it will appear once deployed
+2. Preview the site as it will appear once deployed

    ```sh
    npm run serve
    ```

-## ðŸŽ¨ Color Reference
+## ?Ž¨ Color Reference

 | Color          | Hex                                                                |
 | -------------- | ------------------------------------------------------------------ |